nabla/vite-plugin-eslint/README.md

 ### formatter

-- Type: `string`
+- Type: `string | ((result: ESLint.LintResult) => void)`
+- Default: Custom format with one line per warning/error.

 If provided, the value is passed to `eslint.loadFormatter`.
-Default to a custom format with one line per warning/error.
 Use `stylish` to get a CRA like output.
 Async formatters are supported in `1.5.0`.
+Function support was added in `1.7.0`.